mike-shock/tello_edu/README.md

 # Tello_EDU
-This is a gem for programmatically controlling a Ryze Tello EDU or a DJI Tello Talent drone from scripts in thr Ruby language.
+This is a gem for programmatically controlling a Ryze Tello EDU or a DJI Tello Talent drone from scripts in Ruby.

 It is initially inspired by a fine gem https://github.com/blacktm/tello